-- 1. Locate the setup.exe file in the utils/adpwdfilter directory on the Oracle Application Server CD-ROM (Disk 1).
-Run the setup.exe command to extract the installation files to a directory on your domain controller. - 2.
+- a.
+Locate the setup.exe file in the utils\adpwdfilter directory in the distribution package. - b.
+Run the setup. exe command to extract the installation files to a directory on your domain controller. - c.
 Navigate to the directory where you extracted the installation files and double-click setup.exe.

 The Welcome page of the Oracle Password Filter for Microsoft Active Directory installation program displays, informing you that the program will install the Oracle Password Filter for Microsoft Active Directory.